We are begining a facelift for the Online Assessment module:

 as discussed we need to simplify the ux as much as possible because one must assume the user might upload an outrageous number of questions. this suggestion works well, every row must be of course editable and the form we load must be “very friendly” in order to support the logic of field types, etc.

-Phase Two Changes
+Phase Two Updates

 Third Party / OA Access